 Turnitin Guides for Staff

-Turnitin is a similarity detection service for assessments that also provides access to Feedback Studio, the online feedback and grading tool.
-Staff access the service via duo, the University’s virtual learning environment.What is Turnitin?
+Turnitin is a similarity detection service for assessments that also provides Feedback Studio for online marking and feedback.
+Staff and students access the service via duo.What is Turnitin?

 Turnitin FAQs for Staff

 Turnitin’s instructions on how to submit on behalf of a student can be found via the link below.
 Please remember you must select the student’s name from the drop-down list of students officially enrolled in the module.
 This is the only way to ensure that once their assignment is graded the mark will appear in the duo Grade Centre.

 Currently, the only way to mark Turnitin assignments offline is with an iPad: